Control of Separable Subsystems with Application to Prostheses: SEPARABLE SUBSYSTEM CONTROL

 \vp

-By Theorem 1, we conclude that we can construct a stabilizing controller, namely \eqref{eq:us}, for the subsystem independent of the rest of the system dynamics that is identical to the portion of the controller constructed with the full system dynamic that acts on the subsystem.
-This enables \textit{model dependent} controllers to be constructed for separable subsystems without knowledge of the full system dynamics.
+By Theorem 1, we can construct a stabilizing controller \eqref{eq:us} for the subsystem independent of the rest of the system dynamics, identical to the portion of the controller constructed with the full system dynamics acting on the subsystem, therefore guaranteeing full system stability when \eqref{eq:FeedLin} is applied to the rest of the system.
+This enables construction of stable \textit{model dependent} controllers for separable subsystems without knowledge of the full system dynamics.